Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Qualifying Exam

-If the student passed the qualifying exam (or a part thereof) before entering the Ph.D. program or if they can otherwise demonstrate they possess the required knowledge, this will be recognized as equivalent to passing the qualifying exam (or part).
+The qualifying exam is a written exam testing the breadth of knowledge and covers material that is typically taught at the undergraduate level.
+Qualifying exams in Mathematics are offered in pure math and applied math.
+Passing the qualifying exam (or a part thereof) before entering the Ph.D. program or otherwise demonstrating that one possesses the required knowledge will be recognized as equivalent to passing the qualifying exam (or part).

-Information on the next offering of the Math Qualifying Exam can be found by downloading the qual_exam_may2022.pdf.
+Information on the May 2024 offering of the Math Qualifying Exam is available here; sample exams from previous years can be found here.

 Comprehensive Exam

-All PhD students must pass an oral examination in the general area of their proposed research.
-The subject matter for the oral exam is based on a body of knowledge agreed upon by the student and their supervisor.The subject matter for this exam is based on a body of knowledge agreed upon by the student and their supervisor.
+All Ph.D. students must pass an oral examination testing their depth of knowledge in the general area of their proposed research.
+The subject matter for the oral exam is based on a body of knowledge agreed upon by the student and their supervisor.
 The exam typically takes one of two forms:

-Advanced topics: An oral examination by the examining committee on advanced topics in the student’s general research area.
+Advanced Topics: An oral examination by the examining committee on advanced topics in the student’s general research area.
 The examination topics should not be limited to graduate courses the student has taken.

-Research proposal: A 15-minute oral presentation by student, followed by questions from the examining committee.
+Research Proposal: A 15-minute oral presentation by the student, followed by questions from the examining committee.
 The student should explain the contribution their proposed research would make to the existing body of knowledge.
 The student should provide the committee with a 10-page written summary of their presentation, including a literature survey and a short research proposal, at least one week before the exam.

-PhD Statistics
+Ph.D.
+Statistics

 Course Requirements